nikhilgarg7/ENG498FinalProject/README.md

 The above link is the full raw data, the file is too big to be uploaded to Github, so I only used the Team Attributes CSV file in my raw data.
 For future use, download the full data set.

+License will be in separate license.txt file

+In order to contribute, please contact owner of the repository

 ## Sample Citation:

 Garg, N. (2021).
 The Rise of Possession Football, University of Illinois Urbana-Champaign, Illinois.

-License will be in separate license.txt file